 Unlike the other assistants, Bixby doesn’t have a wake word—it uses a physical button.
 Needless to say, this has led to many scathing critiques, including that it’s a button at all .

-This is one place where percent market share (indicating number of installed devices) obviously doesn’t speak to actual usage.
+This is one place where percent market share (indicating the number of installed devices) obviously doesn’t speak to actual usage.
 The dedicated button is so reviled that people have remapped it to Google Assistant instead.
 Sorry, Bixby.

 A physical button, a terrible user experience, near-universal hatred and a promise from Samsung that Bixby is coming soon to a refrigerator near you.